passiv/snaptrade-sdks/docs/recommended-endpoints-to-get-started.md

 Cons:

 - Only includes executed trades
-- Get's updated end of day
+- Gets updated end of day
 - Not all brokerages support this feature
 - Some brokerages only include date, not time of transaction